semantic-release/semantic-release/CONTRIBUTING.md

 ### Documentation

-To ensure consistency and quality all documentation modification must:
+To ensure consistency and quality, all documentation modifications must:
 - Refer to brand in [bold](https://help.github.com/articles/basic-writing-and-formatting-syntax/#styling-text) with proper capitalization, i.e. **GitHub**, **semantic-release**, **npm**
 - Prefer [tables](https://help.github.com/articles/organizing-information-with-tables) over [lists](https://help.github.com/articles/basic-writing-and-formatting-syntax/#lists) when listing key values, i.e. List of options with their description
 - Use [links](https://help.github.com/articles/basic-writing-and-formatting-syntax/#links) when, the first you are referring to: